 ADHD and ASD assessment – Right To Choose

-If you are based in England under the NHS you now have a legal right to choose your mental healthcare provider and your choice of mental healthcare team, this includes for referrals relating to Autism and ADHD assessment.
+If you are based in England under the NHS you now have a legal right to choose your mental healthcare provider and your choice of mental healthcare team, this includes for referrals relating to Autism and ADHD assessments.
+This service is offered through the NHS and is free.

 Right to Choose within mental health is a relatively new scheme (since 2018) and as such, many patients are not aware of the options.